 - If you slip on a wet floor in your office and get an injured pelvis

 As mentioned above, your employer is legally obliged to provide a safe working environment for all employees to work in.
 This includes providing the right training for a job, ensuring regular maintenance of buildings, machinery or equipment used in the workplace, and providing the right health and safety training and equipment needed to complete their task safely.
-If you have developed a hip injury or injured pelvis due to your employer’s failure, you could make a compensation claim.
+If you have developed an injured pelvis or hip due to your employer’s failure, you could make a hip injury compensation claim.